 This Is Hardcore – Pulp

-Another terrific example of how the 90s took old musical rules and pulled at them like thread.
+Another terrific example of how the 90s took old musical rules and pulled at them like a loose thread.
 This is essentially more Britpop, which was invented in the 60s despite its renaissance 30 years later.
 And yet no classic Britpop would be structured, produced or arranged in such a despairing, expansive, modernistic way as “This Is Hardcore”.
 But that makes all the difference.

 Don’t Look Back In Anger – Oasis